bkg2018/MLMD/docs/3-Writing.md

   .toc title=Table Of Contents.fr((Sommaire.)) level=1-3
 ```

-- the included files use their own `.topnumber` value, which determine their order in the
+- each included file uses its own `.topnumber` value, which determines its order in the
   global TOC:

 ```code